miraisolutions/MiraiLabs/from-prototype-to-production/step-by-step.md

 See the slides for the creation of a Personal Access Token (PAT) on GitHub and definition of the secure variable `GITHUB_PAT` on Travis.

-Ad the following to `.travis.yaml`:
+Add the following to `.travis.yaml`:

 ``` yaml
 before_deploy: